nikist97/Python-DataStructures/README.md

 len(stack) # same as stack.size()
 stack.is_empty() # returns True if stack is empty and False otherwise

-str(stack) # returns the string representation of the list of elements of the stack
+str(stack) # returns the string representation of the python deque object containing the elements of the stack

 item = "test_item"
 stack.contains(item) # returns True if the item is in the stack and False otherwise
-# contains raises a TypeError if the type of the stack is not None and is different
-# than the type of the parameter
+# contains raises a StackTypeError if the type of the stack is not None and is different than the type of the parameter
 boolean = item in stack
 # same as boolean = stack.contains(item)